WallStreetMojo

 Cost-Benefit Analysis Definition

-When conducting this analysis, there are two main methods of arriving at the overall results.
+When doing the cost-benefit analysis, there are two main methods of arriving at the overall results.
 These are Net Present Value (NPV) and the Benefit-Cost Ratio (BCR).

 #1 – Net Present Value Model